futoin/specs/draft/ftn12_async_api.md

 ### 2.2.3.
 Control API - can be used only on Root AsyncSteps object

-1. `execute()` - must be called only once after root object steps are configured.
+1. `void execute()` - must be called only once after root object steps are configured.
     * Initiates AsyncSteps execution implementation-defined way
-1. `cancel()` - may be called on root object to asynchronously cancel execution
+1. `void cancel()` - may be called on root object to asynchronously cancel execution
-1. `promise()` - must be called only once after root object steps are configured.
+1. `Promise promise()` - must be called only once after root object steps are configured.
     * Wraps `execute()` into native Promise.
     * Returns native Promise object.